-Figure 1.
-A comparison of the running time of our algorithm (left) and Brandes' (right) on 18 sparse large graphs.
-The ordinate axis report running time in seconds and is in logarithmic scale.
-Data for Brandes on graph 18 is missing due to time-out algorithms.
+Figure 2 compares the running time of our and Brandes' algorithms.
 On the x-axis we report the graph id, while on the y-axis we report in logarithmic scale the running time expressed in seconds.
-From figure 1 it is possible to observe that our algorithm is always more than one order of magnitude faster than the procedure of Brandes, sometimes even two orders of magnitude faster.
-For graph G1, with 233,377 nodes for example, we were able to finish the computation within one hour while Brandes' needs approximately two days.
+From Figure 2 it is possible to observe that SPVB is always more than one order of magnitude faster than the procedure of Brandes, sometimes even two orders of magnitude faster.
+For graph G1, with 233,377 nodes, for example, we were able to finish the computation within one hour while Brandes' needs approximately two days.
 For graph G6, with 169,059 nodes, we could complete in about 1 minute, compared to two days for Brandes.
-A notable result is shown also for graph
+A notable result is shown also for graph G18 which is our biggest in this collection.
+In this case SPVB required approximately 2,4 days to finish while Brandes' could not terminate in one month (data not shown).